-It’s common for small- and medium-sized businesses to outsource business functions like accounting, human resources, payroll, and more to stay lean and flexible.
+Small- and medium-sized businesses often outsource business functions like accounting, human resources, payroll, and more to stay lean and flexible.
 But outsource blog writing?
 This can seem more challenging—after all, your blog is the voice of your company, and a critical part of your content marketing strategy.